sthiede/Comparative_Genomics/day3_morning/README.md

 ```

 >iv.
-Read alignment into Seaview and construct Maximum Likelihood tree
+Read alignment into Seaview and construct Neighbor Joining tree

 In the previous exercise, we used Seaview to look at a pre-existing tree, here we will use Seaview to create a tree from a
 multiple sequence alignment